juju/docs/src/en/charms-offline-config.md

 (agent-metadata-url).
 And you may want a different location to find images for your cloud (image-metadata-url).

-For some charms that you deploy you may need access to more sites (ppa.launchpad.net, github.com, etc.), that is very application specific.
-You'll also need access to jujucharms.com if you want to use store charms rather than local charms.

 The controller itself may need proxy information to retrieve various packages.
 This is configured with --config options during bootstrap.